ros-workshop/sensor-integration/README.md

 * robot_state_publisher : Broadcasts the state of the robot to the [TF transform](http://wiki.ros.org/tf2) library.
-Listens on `/joint_states` topic and continuously publishes the relative transforms between the joints on TF using its internal kinematics map to track the joints with respect to one another.
+Listens on `/joint_states` topic and continuously publishes the relative transforms between the joints on TF, using its internal kinematics map that tracks the joints with respect to one another.

 ## Sensor Integration